tchan128/note-taker-tc/README.md

 ![image](https://img.shields.io/badge/Express%20js-000000?style=for-the-badge&logo=express&logoColor=white)
 ![image](https://img.shields.io/badge/Heroku-430098?style=for-the-badge&logo=heroku&logoColor=white)

+As I am currently unable to deploy the app on Heroku, here is a link to showcase how the app functions: https://share.vidyard.com/watch/j6uJ5ACEzUe4VZq79SWoMh?

 ## Installation

 This project is deployed via Heroku where users can test out the functionalities.
 To install/use this project differently, user can clone this project and run it on their local computer.
 User should be able to run "node index.js" in the command line and open http://localhost:3001/ on their browser or Insomnia to test out the app.
 Other paths that users can test out is `/notes`, `/api/notes`, `/api/notes/:id`.